ivy-llc/ivy/docs/overview/deep_dive/continuous_integration.rst

     git clone --single-branch --depth 1 --branch "$TARGET_BRANCH" git@github.com:unifyai/Mapping.git

-In case of, Pull Requests, we do not have access to :code:`SSH_DEPLOY_KEY` secret (and we don’t even want to give PRs that access), and thus we don’t use the SSH Clone Methodology and instead use the HTTP Clone Method, as follows:
+In the case of, Pull Requests, we do not have access to :code:`SSH_DEPLOY_KEY` secret (and we don’t even want to give PRs that access), and thus we don’t use the SSH Clone Methodology and instead use the HTTP Clone Method, as follows:

 .. code-block::